Tea with Watermelon Seeds to Detox Your Kidneys

 How should you drink tea made from watermelon seeds?

 - You should drink this tea at room temperature.
 Have the first cup in the morning on an empty stomach, and the subsequent cups half an hour after you eat.
-Follow this treatment two days each week until you achieve the desired results.
+Follow this treatment two days a week until you achieve the desired results.